tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 A natural join would take advantage of names that are held in common between the two tables, and would do the filtering automatically based on that knowledge, and throw away duplicate columns.

-If we had created our table with a plan in advance to use natural joins, that would be very handy.
+If the table had been created with a plan in advance to use natural joins, that would be very handy.
-But we did not.
+But that did not happen.
 So, although the following example "works", the results won't be sensible.

 ``SELECT * FROM modules NATURAL JOIN submodules;``